CSCfi/Kielipankki-korp-backend/korp/pluginlib/README.md

 plugins, it would have had to be extended to support passing the result from one plugin callback as the input of another.

-Using Flask Blueprints for endpoint plugins was hinted at by Martin Hammarstedt.
+Using Flask Blueprints for implementing endpoints was hinted at by Martin Hammarstedt.